A work experience placement

 When I applied, I had simply hoped to gain access to more exposure to the world of Banking and Finance.
 In reality, I gained not only what I expected, but also countless work experience opportunities including a few days at Deutsche Bank, relationships with a network of Finance professionals, valuable information about higher education and university life, and the confidence and motivation to pursue a career within the sector.
 Pathways to Banking and Finance alum 2017 - University of Warwick

-Applications for all Pathways to Banking and Finance programmes open on August 21st, 2020.
-Universities set their own closure dates, which are given below:
+Applications for all Pathways to Banking and Finance programmes are now open!

 The proportion who were eligible for Free School Meals.